junhewk/RcppMeCab/README.md

 + Korean: `mecab-ko-msvc` has `mecab-dict-index.exe`.
 + Japanese: `MeCab` binary version has `mecab-dict-index.exe`.

-You can use it in the same way Linux compiles the dictionary.
+You can use it in the same way the Linux binary compiles the dictionary.

 ## TODOs